python/exceptiongroups/except_star.md

 ## Semantics

-### Overview
+ In the following we use the term "naked" exception for regular Python exceptions **not wrapped** in an `ExceptionGroup`.
+E.g. a regular `ValueError` propagating through the stack is "naked".

 The `except *SpamError` block will be run if the `try` code raised an `ExceptionGroup` with one or more instances of `SpamError`.
 It would also be triggered if a naked instance of  `SpamError` was raised.

-The `except *BazError as e` block would create an ExceptionGroup with the same nested structure and metadata (msg, cause and context) as the one raised, but containing only the instances of `BazError`.
-This ExceptionGroup is assigned to `e`.
+The `except *BazError as e` block would create an ExceptionGroup with the same nested structure and metadata (msg, cause, context and traceback) as the one raised, but containing only the instances of `BazError`.
+This `ExceptionGroup` is assigned to `e`.
 The type of `e` would be `ExceptionGroup[BazError]`.
 If there was just one naked instance of `BazError`, it would be wrapped into an `ExceptionGroup` and assigned to `e`.

 The `except *(BarError, FooError) as e` would split out all instances of `BarError` or `FooError`  into such an ExceptionGroup and assign it to `e`.